sanjumahto3034/Project-Lift/README.md

 ## 🛠️ Requirements

-- Unity 2021.3 or newer
+- Unity 6000.0.0 or newer
-- Input System Package (enabled)
+- New Input System Package (enabled)
 - Tag `"Lift"` must be assigned to all lift platforms

 ---

 ## 📝 Notes

-- Make sure lift movement scripts interpolate smoothly (e.g., via coroutine).
 - Player is synced with moving lift using platform delta movement logic (not parenting).
 - Cursor lock state is managed via toggle for gameplay vs UI interaction modes.